rbwowns/Port-Scanner/README.md

 # Port-Scanner
 This script can find opened ports on websites.

-# Requirements
+## Requirements
-Python3
+Python 3.x (Required)

+## How to run?
+### macOS/Linux
+1. Download the **Source code (zip)** file and extract it.
+2. Open your terminal.
+3. Navigate to the script's directory.
+4. Execute the script: `python3 port_scanner.py`

+### Windows
+Just open `port_scanner.exe`

-# How to use?
+## How to use?
-1. Run this script.
+1. Run the script.
-2. Enter a website address do you want.
+2. Enter the target website address.
-3. Enter port numbers do you want to check.
+3. Enter the port numbers you want to check (separated by spaces).
-4. It will be save logs and notice the results on your terminal.
+4. The program will save logs and display the results in your terminal.

 ## ⚠️ Ethical Use & Disclaimer